-- Use of public transport - 80% of mch travel was conducted by public transport (bus or train) and then on foot or by bicycle.
-Proportionately, public transport produces far less carbon dioxide than car or air travel. - Buying supplies locally - 38% of mch supplies were bought locally, with travel to and from the supplier being on foot. - Minimising the number of supply deliveries - For supplies that were delivered, attempts were made to reduce the number of deliveries by purchasing multiple products within each order - Maximising paper usage - mch uses non-confidential scrap paper for draft copies, thus ensuring both sides of a page are used. - Using utilities only when needed - o The lights, computers and printers in mch's offices are switched off upon finishing work - Sustainable resources and recycling - o mch uses paper from sustainable sources for its working documents - mch recycles non-confidential documents, its printer cartridges and old mobile phones.
+- Use of public transport - 71% of mch travel was conducted by public transport (bus or train).
+Proportionately, public transport produces far less carbon dioxide than car or air travel. - Maximising travel by bicycle or on foot and minimising taxi usage - In addition to using public transport, journeys between the station and the final destinations are almost always conducted on foot or by bicycle - in 2011/12, mch took only four taxi journeys in relation to their work. - Off-setting carbon dioxide emissions due to air travel - While air travel is sometimes unavoidable or the most practical means of travel, it contributes a significant amount to carbon dioxide emissions.
+Consequently, mch offsets all its carbon dioxide emissions due to air travel.
+In practice this means that mch makes a payment to an organisation which invests the money in either initiatives to reduce carbon dioxide (e.g. forestation) or investment in carbon neutral energy projects. - Minimising the number of supply deliveries - For supplies that were delivered to mch's offices, attempts were made to reduce the number of deliveries by purchasing multiple products within each order. - Maximising paper usage - o mch uses both sides of a page for its draft documents. - Using utilities only when needed - The lights, computers and printers in mch's offices are switched off upon finishing work. - Sustainable resources and recycling - o mch uses paper from sustainable sources for its working documents. - mch recycles non-confidential documents, its printer cartridges and old mobile phones.
 Recycling the latter also raises money for charity.